Plumsail/forms-docs/source/designer/controls.rst

     *   - Source
         - Specify the URL of an image here.
     *   - Height
-        - Set the Height of the image.
+        - Allows you to set the Height of the image.
     *   - Width
-        - Set the Width of the image.
+        - Allows you to set the Width of the image.
     *   - Alt
         - Specify an alternate text for an image here.
     *   - CSS Class